Understanding and Improving Transfer Learning of Deep Models via Neural Collapse: Introduction

 \section{Introduction}

-Transfer learning has gained widespread popularity in computer vision, medical imaging, and natural language processing \cite{zhuang2020comprehensive, devlin2019bert, cheplygina2019not}.
-By taking advantage of domain similarity, a pre-trained, large model from source datasets is reused as a starting point or feature extractor for fine-tuning a new model on a smaller downstream task \cite{zhuang2020comprehensive}.
+Transfer learning has gained widespread popularity in computer vision, medical imaging, and natural language processing \citep{zhuang2020comprehensive, devlin2019bert, cheplygina2019not}.
+By taking advantage of domain similarity, a pre-trained, large model from source datasets is reused as a starting point or feature extractor for fine-tuning a new model on a smaller downstream task \citep{zhuang2020comprehensive}.
 The reuse of the pre-trained model during fine-tuning reduces computational costs significantly and leads to superior performance on problems with limited training data.
+Despite of recent advances, the underlying mechanism of transfer learning is still far from understood, and many of existing approaches lack principled guidance.